 We now provide a general result on VNN stability that will be the starting point to prove \Cref{cor:sparse_stab_hard,cor:vnn_stability_sparsecov}. \begin{proposition}[Stability of VNNs] Consider a Lipschitz covariance filter $\mtH(\mtC)$ with constant $P$.
 Let $\mtbC$ be an estimated covariance matrix of $\mtC$.
 Then, for any generic signal $\vcx$ where $\|\vcx\|\leq 1$ and estimation error $\mtE = \mtC - \mtbC$ where $\|\mtE\| \ll 1$, it holds that

 \end{proposition}

 \begin{proof} We will make use of the eigendecompositions $\mtC = \mtV\mtLambda\mtV^\Tr$ and $\mtbC = \mtbV\bar{\mtLambda}\mtbV^\Tr$, where $\mtV$ and $\mtbV$ contain in their columns the eigenvectors of $\mtC$ and $\mtbC$, respectively, and $\mtLambda$ and $\bar{\mtLambda}$ contain their eigenvalues on the diagonal.
-Following~\citep[eq.
+Following~\cite[eq.
 (32)-(39)]{sihag2022covariance}, under the assumption of small perturbation, i.e., $\|\mtE\|\ll 1$, the stability bound is the sum of three terms:

-where $\sctx_i$ is the $i$-th component of the Covariance Fourier Transform of a generic graph signal $\vcx$, i.e., $\vctx = \mtV^\Tr\vcx$, and we inverted term 1 and 2 compared to~\citep{sihag2022covariance} for ease of explanation in the following.
+where $\sctx_i$ is the $i$-th component of the Covariance Fourier Transform of a generic graph signal $\vcx$, i.e., $\vctx = \mtV^\Tr\vcx$, and we inverted term 1 and 2 compared to~\cite{sihag2022covariance} for ease of explanation in the following.
 We now analyze the three terms separately.

-\textbf{Term 1.} Leveraging~\citep[eq.
+\textbf{Term 1.} Leveraging~\cite[eq.
 (59)-(61)]{sihag2022covariance}, we have that

 where $h'(\lambda_i)$ is the derivative of the frequency response of the filter and is bounded in absolute value by $P$.
-Using Weyl's theorem \citep[Theorem 8.1.6]{golub13}, we have that $|\bar{\lambda}_i-\lambda_i|\leq \|\mtE\|$.
+Using Weyl's theorem \cite[Theorem 8.1.6]{golub13}, we have that $|\bar{\lambda}_i-\lambda_i|\leq \|\mtE\|$.
 Therefore, by taking the norm and using the fact that $\sum_{i=1}^N|\sctx_i|\leq\sqrt{N}\|\vctx\| = \sqrt{N}\|\vcx\| \leq \sqrt{N}$, we get

 \textbf{Term 2}.
-Following~\citep[eq.
+Following~\cite[eq.
 (40)-(54)]{sihag2022covariance}, the norm of term 2 is bounded by

 where $h(\lambda)$ is the frequency response of the covariance filter.
-Note that in \eqref{eq:term1_11} we have a term $\sqrt{N}$ that does not appear in~\citep[eq.
+Note that in \eqref{eq:term1_11} we have a term $\sqrt{N}$ that does not appear in~\cite[eq.
 (54)]{sihag2022covariance} because we consider operator norm instead of uniform norm.
-We now leverage the sin-theta theorem~\citep[Theorem V.3.6]{Stewart90}: for $j=1,\dots,N$, we have that